Almond Brownies Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Stir in chocolate syrup and extract.
 Combine flour and salt; gradually add to chocolate mixture.

-- 2. Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean (brownies may appear moist).
+- 2. Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean (brownies may appear moist).
 Cool on a wire rack.

 - 3. For frosting, in a microwave-safe bowl, melt chocolate chips and 1 cup whipped topping; stir until smooth.
 Cool.
 Fold in extract and remaining whipped topping.
 Spread over cooled brownies.
 Sprinkle with almonds.
 Store in the refrigerator.
 Yield: 3 dozen.